Drinking Coffee When Sick: Is It That Bad?

 Lemon water can loosen up your congestion and stuffiness while giving your immune system a little boost.

 While coffee can make you feel better, it’s not the best drink for you to have when you’re sick.
-Its caffeine content can make your flu symptoms a lot
+Its caffeine content can make your flu symptoms a lot worse and it can keep your body from recovering as early as possible.

 If your craving for coffee is too strong, go with decaf coffee but make sure not to drink too much of it.